tangshuang/storagex/README.md

 # Hello Storage

-A local storage resolution which help developer to use localStorage/sessionStorage storage mode easliy.
+A local storage scaffold which help developer to use localStorage/sessionStorage/Storage easliy.

 ## Install